Otolaryngology: Reduce Risk When Performing Diagnostic Imaging Services

 Seek Accreditation for Each Modality

-Specialty accreditation by service line indicates that minimum standards for physician preparation and competence have been met, as well as criteria for administrative requirements, equipment performance, and quality and patient safety standards.
+Specialty accreditation by service line indicates that minimum standards for practitioner preparation and competence have been met, as well as criteria for administrative requirements, equipment performance, and quality and patient safety standards.
 Accrediting bodies in head and neck imaging include the Intersocietal Accreditation Commission, AIUM, and ACR.

 Use Structured Reporting